Loading...

 The cost difference is relatively small (about $100/month), meaning the decision between these two destinations will likely come down to lifestyle preferences, climate, and visa accessibility rather than budget alone.

-Uruguay scores 69/100 on safety (moderately safe), while Portugal scores 85/100 (very safe).
+Uruguay scores 70/100 on safety (safe), while Portugal scores 83/100 (safe).
 Portugal scores notably higher than Uruguay in safety.

 Safety is often the top concern for families and solo travelers.
 Portugal's higher score reflects lower crime rates, political stability, and stronger rule of law — factors measured through the Global Peace Index and institutional safety data.

 Healthcare quality is a critical factor for anyone relocating long-term.
-Uruguay has a healthcare index of 78/100 (strong), compared to Portugal's 81/100 (strong).
-Portugal has a slight edge over Uruguay in healthcare.
+Uruguay has a healthcare index of 75/100 (strong), compared to Portugal's 92/100 (excellent).
+Portugal scores notably higher than Uruguay in healthcare.

 Uruguay: Mandatory FONASA system channels contributions to your chosen mutualista (private health cooperative).
 Quality is solid.
 Public hospitals (ASSE) are a free fallback.
 Portugal: The public SNS system is deeply strained, so most expats utilize the highly affordable, English-speaking private network (CUF, Hospital da Luz) costing around €50-100/month.

 Infrastructure also plays a role in daily quality of life.
-Uruguay (70/100, well-developed) trails Portugal (78/100, well-developed) in this category, which covers internet speed, public transit, and digital readiness.
+Uruguay (84/100, world-class) trails Portugal (89/100, world-class) in this category, which reflects internet penetration and fixed-broadband access (digital infrastructure).

 Climate can make or break a relocation decision.
 Uruguay scores 74/100 (pleasant) while Portugal scores 83/100 (highly favorable).